I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_sm_setbindingsupport_in.md

 `Flags`

 The HBA_BIND_CAPABILITY binding capabilities.

-`HbaPortWWN`

-The worldwide name (WWN) of the local port whose events the WMI client will receive.

 ## Remarks
 The WMI tool suite generates a declaration of the SM_SetBindingSupport_IN structure in <i>Hbapiwmi.h</i> when it compiles the MS_SMHBA_BindingEntry WMI class.